klemola/liikennematto/README.md

 # Liikennematto

-Liikennematto (Finnish for a "traffic mat/rug") is a prototype of a village builder game of a tiny scale.
-The inspiration comes from traffic rugs/road carpets that children play with.
+Liikennematto (_Finnish for a "traffic mat"_) is a prototype village builder game with a tiny scale.
+Inspired by traffic mats that children play with.
 The prototype currently works like a board game where cars take turns in roaming around the "game board".

-This is what I have so far:
+## Features

+### Simulation

 - simple collision detection
 - a two-lane road network on a grid